Color Contrast Checker

 Testing Beyond Automated Tools

-While automated contrast checkers are essential, comprehensive accessibility testing requires multiple approaches.
+Automated contrast checkers are important, but complete accessibility testing needs multiple approaches.

 - Test on real devices in various lighting conditions